 - Of all the suicide attempts made by youth, LGBTQIA+ youth suicide attempts were almost five times as likely to require medical treatment than those of heterosexual youth.

-- Suicide attempts by LGBTQIA+ youth are 4 to 6 times more likely to result in injury, poisoning, or overdose that requires treatment from a doctor or nurse, compared to their non-LGBTQIA+ peers.
+- Suicide attempts by LGBTQIA+ youth are 4 to 6 times more likely to result in injury, poisoning, or overdose that requires treatment from a doctor or nurse compared to their non-LGBTQIA+ peers.

-While these figures are harrowing, we know parents, caregivers, friends, coaches, and teachers must understand how high the stakes are for their LGBTQIA+ loved ones in order for all of us to collaborate in care plans and other long term solutions for suicide prevention.
+While these figures are harrowing, we know parents, caregivers, friends, coaches, and teachers must understand how high the stakes are for their LGBTQIA+ loved ones in order for all of us to collaborate in care plans and other long-term solutions for suicide prevention.
 “When invalidation can come from any direction, a multi-faceted, wide-reaching, and coordinated approach to care and affirmation is key,” Cray said.
 There are multiple settings in which suicide prevention has to be centered, especially for LGBTQIA+ youth.
-According to the Trevor Project, creating a safe, inclusive, and representative environment in schools could significantly reduce rates of suicide and suicide ideation.
-Some of their recent research indicates that this isn’t the norm in most schools though, with more than half of LGBTQIA+ middle and high schoolers surveyed reporting that they felt unsafe at school because of their sexual orientation.
+According to the Trevor Project, creating a safe, inclusive, and representative environment in schools could significantly reduce the rates of suicide and suicidal ideation.
+Some of their recent research indicates that this isn’t the norm in most schools, though, with more than half of LGBTQIA+ middle and high schoolers surveyed reporting that they felt unsafe at school because of their sexual orientation.
 More than a third said the same about their gender and gender expression.
-On the other hand, in schools that centered LGBTQIA+ affirming programs such as using proper gender pronouns and names, building gender inclusive bathrooms, or crafting curriculums featuring historical figures from the LGBTQIA+ community, the Trevor Project found that:
+On the other hand, in schools that centered LGBTQIA+ affirming programs such as using proper gender pronouns and names, building gender-inclusive bathrooms, or crafting curriculums featuring historical figures from the LGBTQIA+ community, the Trevor Project found that:

 - LGBTQIA+ youth in affirming schools had nearly 40% lower odds of attempting suicide compared to LGBTQIA+ youth in non-affirming schools.